Get News & Updates Directly To Your Inbox

 These aches and pains in your joints or back are common.
 A joint is the connection between two bones.
 It lets you move.
 But it can also be a pain point.
-Some things that can help you take care of your back and joints:
+There are things that can help you take care of your back and joints to help prevent pain:

 Back and joint pain can stem from many different causes.
 Some pain might come from simply not moving enough, or from moving in the wrong way.
 Other pain comes from arthritis, injuries and other conditions that can cause serious joint damage at any age.
 If the damage is bad enough, the pain can interfere with your daily activities.

 Wherever your pain is coming from, there is one thing that helps most people: Stretching.
 Simple stretches done correctly can help ease joint pain and stiffness, while boosting flexibility and balance.
 That can help you move better.
 It can also ease muscle tension and improve your posture.

 “Stretching keeps the muscles flexible, strong and healthy, and we need that flexibility to maintain a range of motion in the joints.
 Without it, the muscles shorten and become tight.
 Then, when you call on the muscles for activity, they are weak and unable to extend all the way.
 That puts you at risk for joint pain, strains and muscle damage,” says Harvard Health.

 Stretching is also helpful, especially for people with arthritis, because it lubricates your joints.
 And it helps you maintain the full movement of your joints.

 Stretching also helps your body before and after exercise.
 Because it increases your flexibility and improves your ability to move easily, it can help reduce the risk of injury.